john-science/armi/doc/user/outputs/database.rst

    * - ``/inputs/settings``
      - string
      - A representation of the settings file that was used to create the case
-   * - ``/inputs/geomFile``
-     - string
-     - A representation of the geometry file used to create the case
    * - ``/inputs/blueprints``
      - string
      - A representation of the blueprints file that used to create the case